100Automations/github-actions/README.md

 ### Using Hooks

-Add the `.pre-commit-config.yaml` to the root of your directory Create a `requirements.txt` file and add `pre-commit` run `pre-commit install` from the root of your repo on the command line to add the hooks to your `.git/`
+Add the `.pre-commit-config.yaml` to the root of your directory.
+Create a `requirements.txt` file and add `pre-commit`.
+run `pre-commit install` from the root of your repo on the command line to add the hooks to your `.git/`.

 ### More Resources